CSB5/OPERA-MS/README.md

 # UNDER DEVELOPMENT
 # Introduction
-OPERA-MS is a long read metagenomic scaffolding pipline that takes in a set of contigs in addition with both short and long reads to output near-complete individual microbial genomes in your environmental sample.
+OPERA-MS is a long read metagenomic scaffolding pipline that takes in a set of contigs with a set of short and short long reads to output near-complete individual microbial genomes in your environmental sample.

 It uses the following strategy: a graph partitioning tool called Sigma is used to decompose the metagenomic scaffolding problem into distinct single genome scaffolding problems that are then solved by the single genome scaffolder [OPERA-LG](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0951-y).